 How Stress Takes Over Your Body and Drains Your Health

-The reason for this is that whenever you encounter a stressful situation in life, your body basically has to kick everything into overdrive.
+The reason is that whenever you encounter a stressful situation in life, your body has to kick everything into overdrive.
 The hypothalamus region of your brain sounds a system-wide alarm, activating various nerve and hormone signals throughout the body.
-One of these signals tells your adrenal glands to begin producing stress hormones such as cortisol and adrenaline, the job of which is to help your body engage and basically neutralize the incoming stress threat.
+One of these signals tells your adrenal glands to begin producing stress hormones such as cortisol and adrenaline, whose job is to help your body engage with and neutralize the incoming stressor.

-As this is all happening, your heart rate and blood pressure both increase rapidly, supplying your body with more energy to put up a fight in an attempt to restore proper balance.
+As this is happening, your heart rate and blood pressure both increase rapidly, supplying your body with more energy to fight and restore balance.
 The presence of cortisol in particular triggers an increase of glucose (sugar) in the bloodstream.
 This enhances brain function and aids in supporting other substances whose job it is to repair any tissue that gets damaged during the stress event.

 It’s a body-wide call to arms, if you will, that requires all hands on deck.
-Many of the vital resources that would otherwise be used to support the normal functionality of your body are diverted to combat whatever stressful situation you might be facing.
-This puts your immune, digestive, reproductive, and growth systems in a temporary hold state.
+Many of the vital resources that would otherwise support your body’s normal functioning are diverted to combat whatever stressful situation you might be facing.
+This puts your immune, digestive, reproductive, and growth systems on temporary hold.
 One of the main purposes of stress hormones, in fact, is to temporarily mute these other bodily functions that are either non-essential or even harmful were they to occur during a stressful event.

 Again, it’s a natural sequence of events that’s completely normal and healthy – so long as it only lasts for a short while.
-Under normal circumstances, your body is able to eliminate the stressor in question and quickly recover, allowing it to once again achieve an optimal state of homeostasis for fully restored function.
+Under normal circumstances, your body can eliminate the stressor and quickly recover, allowing it to once again achieve an optimal state of homeostasis and fully restored function.
 It’s really only when these short-term “fight or flight” responses to stress don’t subside in a timely manner that problems can arise.

 Early Symptoms of Chronic Stress That Could Eventually Lead to Cancer

-The stress-response system that I’ve just described isn’t designed to remain activated for prolonged periods of time, in other words.
-In the event that it gets stuck in the “on” position due to chronic stress, the body essentially becomes saturated in cortisol and other stress hormones that cause damage when they stick around for too long.
+The stress-response system I’ve just described isn’t designed to remain activated for prolonged periods, in other words.
+If it gets stuck in the “on” position due to chronic stress, the body becomes saturated with cortisol and other stress hormones, which can cause damage when they linger.
 Some of the symptoms of this include feelings of anxiety and depression, digestive problems, headaches, difficulty sleeping, weight gain, problems concentrating, and impaired memory.

 Another major early warning sign that you might have too much stress in your life is constant fatigue, seemingly without cause.
-If your mind routinely wanders to the negative, leaving you unable to focus on the task at hand, this could be another indication of too much stress.
+If your mind routinely wanders to the negative, leaving you unable to focus on the task at hand, it could be another sign of excessive stress.
 Stressed out people are also known to be highly impulsive, especially when it involves engaging in unhealthy habits.
 If you find yourself feeling irritable or anxious as you seek out “comfort” food as a quick fix, you’re probably dealing with unhealthy stress levels.

 Keep in mind that, as bad as these things can be, they’re among the milder symptoms that develop early on as a direct consequence of chronic stress.
 As time goes on, they can worsen into more serious health problems like heart disease and cancer that are much more difficult to reverse.
 This is why it’s critical to nip stress in the bud early so as to avoid the catastrophic outcomes associated with its prolonged presence.